Trips and Events

 Birding trip at Viles Arboretum, photo by Elise Klysa

-New birders are welcome on all trips and activities!
+New birders (and birders at all levels of experience) are welcome on all trips and activities!

 All local trips start at 7 a.m. unless otherwise noted.
 Please arrive a couple minutes early if possible.
 We request that people minimize conversation when we’re actively birding as a group (harder to hear and focus on the birds).